UEFA Women's EURO 2022 final tournament draw: all you need to know

 Ticketing

-The ticket ballot will open after the draw ends at 19:00 CET and will run until 19:00 CET on 16 NovemberRegister your interest in tickets
+The ticket ballot will open after the draw ends and will run until 19:00 CET on 16 NovemberRegister your interest in tickets

 Match venues